ira0807/cinema-app/README.md

 1. Fork this repositories
 2. Copy link of project
-3. Open new project from Version Control and paste this link
+3. Open new project from Version Control and clone it
 4. Edit `db.properties` file in `resources` - write your own data:
 ```bash
    db.driver=YOUR_DRIVER